fpastana/blockWorld/README.md

 ## Technology Stack

 - [PHP 8.2.2](https://php.net): Fast, flexible and pragmatic, PHP powers everything from your blog to the most popular websites in the world.
+- [Composer 2.5.3](https://getcomposer.org): A Dependency Manager for PHP.

 ##  Install the composer packages: